FAIRification-Planning/FAIRification-Planning.github.io/index.md

 The workshop is organised following a “Bring Your Own Data” – [BYOD](about:blank) – format, where participants learn from “try and fail” hands-on exercises.
 It is intended for those who want to learn more about preparing and planning for FAIRification.

-The one-day BYOFO workshop is organised at the [Enterprise Design, Operations and Computing (EDOC 2023) Conference](https://www.rug.nl/research/bernoulli/conf/edoc-2023/call-for-papers/).
+The one-day BYOFO workshop will take place at the [Enterprise Design, Operations and Computing (EDOC 2023) Conference](https://www.rug.nl/research/bernoulli/conf/edoc-2023/call-for-papers/).

 ```
-Registration and workshop dates: TBA.
+Registration: TBA
+Workshop day: October 30 or October 31, 2023 (TBD)
 ```
+You can demonstrate interest in participating on the workshop [here]().
+You will be notified when registration opens.

 ---